-The land route across the Brenner Pass is one of the four great crossings of the central European Alps.
+The land route across the Brenner Pass is one of the four great crossings in the Central European Alps.
 It cuts through a mountain ridge that constitutes the geographical watershed between the Black Sea and the Adriatic.
-The Brenner has seen traffic since the Stone Age—Roman troops passed through it on their way north, and the first proper road was constructed under Septimus Severus.
-Later in the medieval period, it was an important trade route, connecting the markets of the Mediterranean with the merchant cities of northern Europe.
-Dürer and Goethe headed towards their Italian adventures on this route.
-In 1867, the first railway line to cross the main ridge of the Alps was built through the Brenner Pass.
-In 1920, the border between Italy and Austria was set up on its cusp, finally dividing the long-contested region of Tyrol between the two nations.
-During the late 1930s and early 40s, the Brenner route manifested an important part of the fascist “axis” between Berlin and Rome.
-Since the 1950s, the Brenner and surrounding region became a focal point of the European unification process.
-This divided and yet intrinsically connected—and connecting—region provided a literally central example for the benefits of integration.
-The role of the Brenner in the formation of the European Union manifested itself in architectural and infrastructural measures such as the “Europabrücke”, a motorway bridge built spectacularly into the dramatic alpine landscape near Schönberg, or the “Europakapelle”, which commemorates the workmen who lost their lives while bringing the old route up to the measure of 20th-century commercial and tourist traffic.
-All of these modern development projects testify to the ever-increasing importance of the route, but also to the fact that, with the acceleration of travel technology, the area around the Brenner Pass itself, in spite of its geographic centrality, has gradually turned into a mere transit zone, seemingly diminishing its local significance.
-In recent years, the Brenner has gained new prominence as one of the main trails used by refugees who, often after crossing the Mediterranean, continued their journey from Italy towards Central and Northern Europe.
-In 2016, debates over the construction of a fence to shut down this paradigmatic inner European border revealed most tellingly how global movements and dynamics are intrinsically linked to the inner identity of Europe and its regions.
+The Brenner has seen traffic since the Stone Age—Roman troops passed through it on their way north, and the first proper road was constructed under Septimus Severus (145–211 CE).
+Later in the medieval period, it became an important trade route connecting Mediterranean markets with the merchant cities of northern Europe.
+It was through this route that Dürer and Goethe headed towards their Italian adventures.
+In 1867, the first railway line across the main ridge of the Alps was built through the Brenner Pass.
+In 1920, the border between Italy and Austria was set up on its cusp to divide the long-contested region of Tyrol between the two nations.
+During the late 1930s and early 1940s, the Brenner route became an important section of the fascist “axis” connecting Berlin to Rome.
+Since the 1950s, the Brenner and the surrounding regions have become a focal point of the European unification process.
+This divided yet intrinsically connected—and connecting—region has proved an important foci in terms of cultural integration: its paramount role in the formation of the European Union is witnessed by the implementation of important architectural and infrastructural projects on its territories, such as the “Europabrücke”—a motorway bridge spectacularly carved into the alpine landscape near Schönberg—and the “Europakapelle”—a chapel built to commemorate the workers who lost their lives in fatal accidents when the motorway was under construction.
+On the one hand, these modern development projects testify to the ever-increasing importance of the route; on the other hand, they indicate that the area around the Brenner Pass, despite its centrality, seem to have gradually turned into a mere transit zone, losing some of its local significance.
+Yet, in recent years, the Brenner has gained new prominence as one of the main trails through which refugees and migrants from the Mediterranean route find their way to Central and Northern Europe.
+In 2016, debates over the construction of a fence to shut down this paradigmatic “inner European” border revealed to what measure global movements and dynamics are intrinsically linked to the identity of Europe and its central regions.

-Under the impression of these very contemporary developments and their historical perspectives, the Brenner Pass was chosen as a site for a five-day working retreat of the Max-Planck-Research Group “Objects in the Contact Zone – The Cross-Cultural Lives of Things” in July 2016.
-The research group, dealing with questions of transcultural exchange, its historical conditions and its institutional frameworks, consisted of students and postdoctoral researchers, very diverse in their research topics as well as their personal and academic backgrounds.
-Part of the group embarked on a train ride from Florence to Innsbruck, where they were scheduled to meet colleagues from abroad in order to present and mutually discuss their work.
-This retreat was combined with site visits in the region, seizing and questioning the narrative of the Alps as a global crossroads.
-This podcast documents and curates some of the informal discussions and observations made during this working retreat – it seizes the momentum of collecting “raw material” on the fringes of personal perspective and academic personae, which usually must remain outside of the margins of academic formats, but often is an important substrate of our ideas and their development.
-By capturing the ambient sounds of a particular place, or recording the spontaneous comments of a person standing in front of a work of art, podcasts provide a “behind the scenes” view of research as it’s happening on the ground.
-It is a maxim in art history that a scholar should ideally write about what they have seen in person.
-While this of course may not be possible due to constrictions of politics, funding, or bureaucracy, every art historian knows the special alchemy that takes place during fieldwork.
-Seeing an object or building in context puts the brain into overdrive, making it possible to form impressions or interpretations that would not be forthcoming otherwise.
-This podcast aims to provide insight into this process.
-We thus invite you to discover the rich material and surprises that the Brenner Pass has to offer – a contact zone in every sense of the term.
+Due to its historical and present significance, in 2016 the Brenner Pass was chosen as the site of a five-day working retreat of the Max-Planck-Research Group “Objects in the Contact Zone – The Cross-Cultural Lives of Things.”
+The research group, whose work focused on the historical conditions and institutional frameworks of transcultural exchange, gathered students and postdoctoral researchers from different backgrounds and with diverse research focuses.
+Part of the group embarked on a train ride from Florence to Innsbruck, where they were expected to meet some colleagues from abroad to present and mutually discuss their work.
+The retreat was combined with a few site visits in the region, which were meant to help participants reflect on, and put into question, the narrative of the Alps as a “global crossroad.”
+This podcast documents and curates some of the informal discussions and observations gathered in the context of the Brenner working retreat; it seizes the momentum of collecting “raw material” on the fringes of personal perspectives and academic personae—something that usually remains at the margins of academic formats, despite forming an important substrate to our ideas and their development.
+By capturing the ambient sounds of a particular place, or recording the spontaneous comments of a person standing in front of an artwork, podcasts provide a “behind the scenes” view of research as it unfolds on the ground.
+It is a maxim of art history that scholars should write about what they have seen with their eyes; while this is not always possible due to political, economic, or bureaucratic constrictions, every art historian knows the special alchemy that takes place during fieldwork: seeing an object or building in context puts the brain into overdrive, making it possible for us to form impressions or interpretations that would not come forth otherwise.
+This podcast aims to provide insights into this very process.
+We thus invite you to discover the rich material and surprises that the Brenner Pass—a contact zone in every sense of the term—has to offer.

 Act 1: On the Train

-We begin our journey by boarding the train in Florence, heading north towards the border with Austria.
-Some of the members of the group regularly commute on this route back and forth from Italy to Germany, and we discuss how they primarily experience the landscape of northern Italy at a distance, looking out the train window.
-We also recount close encounters that make it possible to see the landscape through another person’s eyes, especially at the height of the Syrian refugee crisis.
+We begin our journey by boarding the train in Florence, heading north to the border with Austria.
+Some of the group members regularly commute on this route back and forth from Italy to Germany; this gives us the chance to discuss how they experience the landscape of Northern Italy from a distance, looking out the train window.
+We also recount close encounters that have allowed us to experience the landscape through someone else’s eyes—which is especially relevant at the height of the Syrian refugee crisis.

 Act 2: The Messner Museum

-The Messner Mountain Museum in Corones is dedicated to the celebrity climber Reinhold Messner’s philosophy of alpinism, which he considers the “supreme discipline of mountaineering”.
-One takes a cable car to visit the site, a concrete behemoth designed by the late Zaha Hadid and dramatically perched on the summit of the Kronplatz peak.
-We try to make sense of this personal manifesto on the preservation of tradition presented in a contemporary “museum mountain” setting.
+The Messner Mountain Museum in Corones is dedicated to celebrity climber Reinhold Messner and his philosophy of alpinism, which he considers as the “supreme discipline of mountaineering.”
+One need to take a cable car to reach the site—a concrete behemoth dramatically perched on the summit of Kronplatz Peak, designed by the late Zaha Hadid.
+We try to make sense of this personal manifesto for the preservation of tradition presented in a contemporary “mountain museum” setting.

 Act 3: The Brenner Pass

-As the group makes their way through the Brenner Pass, today navigated with a towering motorway, we cross the invisible border between Italy and Austria.
-While taking a lunch break in a rest stop along the road, a high-end affair recently constructed to replace the customs checkpoint between the two nation states, we reflect on how the dissolution of borders within the Schengen Zone has transformed the area.
+As the group makes its way through the Brenner Pass—today on a towering motorway—we cross the invisible border between Italy and Austria.
+While taking a lunch break at a rest stop along the road—a high-end affair recently constructed to replace the customary checkpoint between the two states—we reflect on how the dissolution of borders within the Schengen Zone has transformed the area.

 Act 4: Europakapelle

-The construction of the Europa Bridge in 1963, which conveys a 777-meter long stretch of the highway snaking through the Brenner Pass, was a symbol of both modern infrastructure and the European unification process.
+The construction of the Europa Bridge in 1963, which conveys a 777-meter long stretch of the highway snaking through the Brenner Pass, was acclaimed as a symbol of both modern infrastructure and the European unification process.
 The Europakapelle is a modernist chapel commemorating the 22 workers who died bringing the bridge to fruition.
-We visit the site to understand the cycle of frescoes that decorate both the exterior and interior of the site, and along the way discover other haunting myths and local legends about loss and hardship in this point of passage.
+We visit the site to take view of the cycle of frescoes that decorate the exterior and interior of the site; along the way, we get to discover other haunting myths and local legends about loss and hardship in this point of passage.

 Act 5: Innsbruck Panorama

-The Tyrol Panorama is a 360-degree immersive painting that depicts a key event in the region’s history, the 1809 battle between Napoleonic troops and local Tyrolean rebels committed to preserving their independence.
-Painted in 1869, on the 50th anniversary of the battle, the panorama can still be seen today in a museum located on the precise location where the battle originally took place.
-We visit the museum to consider how this painting reveals shifting notions of local identity, from the mid-19th century to 2011, when the museum was created.
+The Tyrol Panorama is a 360-degree immersive painting depicting a key event in the history of the Brenner region: the 1809 battle between the Napoleonic troops and the Tyrolean rebels fighting against foreign occupation.
+Painted in 1869, on the occasion of the 50th anniversary of the battle, the Panorama can still be seen today in a museum erected on the original site of the battle.
+Through this artwork, we observe how notions of local identity have shifted from the mid-19th century to 2011, the year the museum was established.

 Act 6: Ottoman Spoils at Schloss Ambras

-A 16th-century Renaissance castle in Innsbruck, Schloss Ambras originally served as the seat of power for Archduke Ferdinand II.
-The caretakers of the palace, which is now a museum, decided a few years ago to recreate the “Turkenkammer” in the archduke’s armory.
-On display are a myriad of objects seized from Ottoman forces in the ongoing battles for Austrian territory.
-Besides serving as a meditation on the longstanding orientalist fascination with the “other”, the present display exposes Tirol as a land that connects not just North and South, but also East and West.
+A 16th-century Renaissance castle in Innsbruck, Schloss Ambras originally served as the seat of power for Archduke Ferdinand II (1529–1595).
+A few years back, the caretakers of the palace—today a museum—decided to recreate a Turkenkammer in the archduke’s armory.
+The exhibition space displays a myriad of objects seized by the Ottoman forces during the battles for the subjugation of the Austrian territories.
+Besides offering a meditation on the longstanding orientalist fascination with the “other,” the present exhibition portrays Tirol as a land at the intersection between not only North and South, but also East and West.

 Act 7: Ferdinandeum

-We pay a visit to “object friends” both old and new at the Ferdinandeum, the state museum of Tyrol that is colloquially named after Archduke Ferdinand.
-We take in an exhibition on Renassiance portraits, and are surprised to discover that the famous Innsbruck plate—a masterpiece of medieval Islamic craftsmanship and one of the stars of the museum collection—is traveling on loan to another institution.
-In front of an empty display case, we still manage to discuss how this medieval masterpiece still holds many secrets, from its original place of production to its provenance.
+Moving forward with our program, we pay a visit to the “object friends,” both old and new, housed at the Ferdinandeum, the state museum of Tyrol colloquially named after Archduke Ferdinand II.
+We take part in an exhibition on Renassiance portraits, where we are surprised to discover that the famous Innsbruck plate—a masterpiece of medieval Islamic craftsmanship and one of the highlights of the museum collection—is on loan.
+In front of an empty display case, we yet manage to discuss how this medieval masterpiece still holds many secrets, from its original place of production to its provenance.

 Act 8: Tyrolean State Library

-Librarian Roland Sila introduces us to the collections of the local state library.
-The group asks Selan to reflect on how libraries are changing and what is their role in terms of making collections more accessible, while serving as a tangible, material archive for the memories and objects of the local community.
-We dive into the history of the massive book collection of Andreas Alois diPauli (1761-1839), a longtime public servant to Tyrol, which reflects the tastes of a local elite and also to the secularization of knowledge in the 19th century.
+Finally, librarian Roland Sila introduces us to the collections of the local state library.
+The group asks Selan to reflect on the changing role of libraries, including their function in making collections more accessible and their serving as tangible, material archives for the memories and objects of the local community.
+We dive into the history of the massive book collection of Andreas Alois diPauli (1761–1839), a longtime public servant of Tyrol; besides reflecting the tastes of the local elite, the collection speaks of the secularization of knowledge in the 19th-century Brenner region.